VulcanJS/vulcan-docs/source/index.md

 ## Getting Started

+When you first run the Vulcan starter repo, you'll see the “Getting Started” tutorial, and you should be able to follow along from there.

-When you first run VulcanJS, you'll see the contents of the `example-simple` package.
-It is recommended you go through the [Simple Example tutorial](example-simple.html) to get a grasp of how Vulcan's building blocks (data loading, forms, etc.) work.
+After that, you can also go through the [Simple Example tutorial](example-simple.html) to get a grasp of how Vulcan's building blocks (data loading, forms, etc.) work.

 You can then take the more in-depth [Movies Example tutorial](example-movies.html) to get a better understanding of VulcanJS's internals.
 You can enable the Movies Example package by uncommenting it in `.meteor/packages`, and commenting out `example-simple` in its place)

-Once you've gone through both tutorials, you can enable the `example-instagram` package, which takes the same basic example but goes a little further, as well as take a look at its code.
+Once you've gone through these tutorials, you can enable the `example-instagram` package, which takes the same basic example but goes a little further, as well as take a look at its code.

 At this stage, you can either continue using Vulcan's basic building blocks, or enable the more advanced forum features by checking out the [`example-forum`](example-forum.html) package.